rlankhorst/zip-recipes/README.md

 = 4.2.1.1 =
 Update to receive an important fix for an issue that affects all recipes when they are updated.

+= 4.3.1.2 =
+Updating will fix potential issues with WordPress 4.3 and a few other (important) bugs.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==